appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 }
 ```

 In the example, there are two variables defined in the first line of the query: `limit` and `offset`.
-Variables declared this way can be selected and used in the "Pagination" tab.
+Variables declared this way can be selected and used in the **Pagination** tab.

 ##### Offset-based pagination